MajorIfy001/Loan-Approval-Prediction/README.md

 # Loan-Approval-Prediction
-To predict if loan will be approved oe denied.
+To predict if loan will be approved or denied.